shrh18/Big-Data-News-Recommender/README.md

 You need to configure two variables in the config/config.py file.

-- `START_HOUR`: This is the hour you need the news production start.
+- `START_HOUR`: This is the hour you need the news production to start.
 I should be in [0-20]

-In our case we set `START_HOUR` to 2 since we need our news production to starts at 2 AM.
+In our case, we set `START_HOUR` to 2 since we need our news production to start at 2 AM.
 You may do the same for now.

-- `START_DAYS_AGO`: The value of this variable depends on the day you want to DAGs start running, at the specified  `START_DAYS_AGO`, and should be less than or equal to 0.
-For exaple if you want it to run
+- `START_DAYS_AGO`: The value of this variable depends on the day you want the to DAGs start running, at the specified  `START_DAYS_AGO`, and should be less than or equal to 0.
+For example if you want it to run
-  - the currrent day, set it to 1
+  - the current day, set it to 1
   - tomorrow ie in one(1) day, set it to 0
   - in two(2) days, set it to -1
   - in three(3) days, set it to -2